8451/labrea/docs/source/usage.md

 to perform a series of these transformations in an arbitrary order.
 To accomplish this, Labrea exposes a `Pipeline` class, where each step is created using the `@pipeline_step` decorator.

-Pipeline look similar to datasets, but their first argument is always the input to the pipeline, and should not have a default value.
+Pipelines look similar to datasets, but their first argument is always the input to the pipeline, and should not have a default value.
 To combine pipeline steps into a pipeline, use the `+` operator.
 Pipelines can be evaluated like a dataset, and it will return a function of 1 variable.
 If you want to run the pipeline on a value, use the `.transform(input, options)` method.